edjah/Tic-Tac-Toe-Bot/README.md

 Info
 -----
 This is a simple implementation of 2-dimensional (n-dimensional coming soon) Tic-Tac-Toe.
 The only thing is that the computer has not been explicitly programmed to play Tic-Tac-Toe.
-It learns to play through trial and error (neural networks and evolutionary algorithsm)
+It learns to play through trial and error (neural networks and evolutionary algorithms)

 Requirements
 -------------